 Your report service accepts UserReader.
 Your admin panel accepts UserWriter.
 Your email handler accepts UserNotifier.
 Changes to one don't ripple through the others.

-In my experience, this pattern cuts the blast radius of interface changes by more than half in mid-size codebases.
+In mid-size codebases, this pattern cuts the blast radius of interface changes by more than half.

 How Does Dependency Inversion Make TypeScript Services Testable?